 The New Zealand Biosecurity Institute (NZBI) is an incorporated society with a wide membership which is open to anyone either playing an active part in the biosecurity system or just interested to get connected.
-The key aims for the NZBI are to raise awareness of biosecurity threats and connect people to building a healthy New Zealand.
-Our members are active in seeking to drive improvements within biosecurity systems, sharing best practice and innovations, and raising awareness of biosecurity management in New Zealand.
+The key aims for the NZBI are to connect people working across the NZ biosecurity system to share, learn and in doing so - lifting overall performance.
+Our members are active in driving improvements within biosecurity systems, sharing best practice and innovations, and raising awareness of biosecurity management in New Zealand.

 Please take the time to make the most of the resources available on our website and find out more about the NZBI.
-To find out more about biosecurity issues and what NZBI members are up to day in, day out, I encourage you check out the latest editions of PROTECT magazine.
+To find out more about biosecurity issues and what NZBI members are up to day in, day out, I encourage you check out the latest editions of Protect magazine.

-If you value biosecurity and want to connect with biosecurity people then I encourage you to join the NZBI community and contact your local branch representatives.
+If you value biosecurity and want to connect with people who work in biosecurity then I encourage you to join the NZBI community and contact your local branch representatives.